PMassicotte/eemR/README.md

 EEM (excitation-emission fluorescence matrix)
 =============================================

-The **eem** package implements various functions used calculate metrics from excitation-emission matrix (EEM) as well as to preform pre-processing corrections before PARAFAC analysis (R. Bro 1997; C. A. Stedmon and Markager 2005; Murphy et al. 2013).
+The **eem** package implements various functions used calculate metrics from excitation-emission matrix (EEM) as well as to preform pre-processing corrections before PARAFAC analysis (Bro 1997; C. A. Stedmon and Markager 2005; Murphy et al. 2013).
 All functions from this package start with the `eem_` prefix.

 ``` r
 library(eem)